 We all know a few people who take up all the energy in a room.
 They need constant praise and can’t handle criticism.
 Then there are people who do just the opposite: They yield to the needs of others and shy away from the spotlight.
 You probably recognize the former as narcissists, but the latter?
+What is the opposite of a narcissist?
 In some circles, they're known as echoists, and they finally might be starting to get the attention they deserve.
 This is how to tell if you might be one of them.

 What is echoism?